ForgeRock/forgeops-cli/docs/forgeops_apply_ds.md

 ```

-      # Install the "latest" ds-operator.
+      # Deploy the "latest" ds-operator.
       forgeops apply ds

-      # Install a specific version of the ds-operator.
+      # Deploy a specific version of the ds-operator.
-      forgeops apply ds -t v0.0.4
+      forgeops apply ds --tag v0.0.4
 ```

 ### Options